tuhinexe/optical/README.md

   This is required to create the go.mod file
   > <your-gitub-username>

-  Do you have air installed ?
+  Do you have air installed?
   Air is required for auto-reload
     Yes
   > No